47ng/prisma-field-encryption/README.md

 }
 ```

-Cursor fields have to respect the following constraints:
+A cursor field has to respect the following constraints:

-- Be @unique
+- Be `@unique`
 - Be of type Int or String
-- Not be encrypted themselves
+- Not be encrypted itself

 ## Key Management